ClarityCafe/Clara/.github/CONTRIBUTING.md

 # Directory Structure

-All commands go into the `commands` folder in their own folder with a `package.json` and the command file.
+All commands go into the `cmd` folder in their own folder with a `package.json` and the command file.
 Look at the `package.json` for other commands to see the structure of them.

 Any modules that are used by several commands/the main bot/whatever, go into the `modules` folder.